purva-kekan/purva-kekan/README.md

-# 👋 Hi there, I'm Purva Kekan
+# 👋 Hi there, I'm Purva

 🎓 Master's in Analytics | 💼 Data Analyst | 📊 Data Storyteller | 🤔🎨 Curious and Creative